-- 4.1 The Compliance Committee has overall responsibility for the effective operation of this policy, and for reviewing the effectiveness of actions taken in response to concerns raised under this policy. - 4.2 The Head of HR has day-to-day operational responsibility for this policy and you should refer any questions about this policy to them in the first instance. - 4.3 This policy is reviewed at least annually by the Compliance Committee.

-4.4 All staff are responsible for the success of this policy and should ensure that they use it to disclose any suspected danger or wrongdoing.
+- 4.1 The Compliance Committee has overall responsibility for the effective operation of this policy, and for reviewing the effectiveness of actions taken in response to concerns raised under this policy. - 4.2 The Head of HR has day-to-day operational responsibility for this policy and you should refer any questions about this policy to them in the first instance. - 4.3 This policy is reviewed at least annually by the Compliance Committee. - 4.4 All staff are responsible for the success of this policy and should ensure that they use it to disclose any suspected danger or wrongdoing.
 Staff are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions and queries should be addressed to the Compliance Committee where appropriate.